kookie001/FIRST-REPO/README.md

 # FIRST-REPO
-Nothing just making this repo to learn git hub
+Nothing just making this repo to learn git
 <br>
 Author - Lucky Singh Chauhan
 (This change is done for learning status command)